Professor of Practice, Public Administration and International Affairs

 B.A., State University of New York at Albany, 1971

-International organizations, United Nations, humanitarian relief, agricultural development, education of girls, hunger and food security
+International organizations, United Nations, leadership, humanitarian relief, agricultural development, education of girls, hunger and food security

 PAI 759: Girls' Education

 This seminar course will explore the benefits of girl's education, will discuss many of the obstacles to higher numbers of girls in school, and will review the current state of play in various countries.

 PAI 764: United Nations Organizations – Managing for Change